The Benefits of Having a Morning Routine (Three Things To Include)

 Exercise In The Morning

 Exercise has been a big part of my life for as long as I can remember.
 It has helped me through some very dark times.
 I exercise daily to maintain both my mental and physical health.
-To stay consistent with exercise, I have it as a part of my morning routine.
+To stay consistent with exercise, I make it part of my morning routine.

 Morning exercise can be a great part of a morning routine.
 It gives you a boost of energy to start your day, and once you get started, it may become something you look forward to doing each morning.